kubecost/docs/network-allocation.md

 For addresses that are outside of your cluster but inside your VPC, Kubecost supports IP or CIDR block whitelisting.
 This feature can be configured in your [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml) under `networkCosts.config`.
 Any address within the whitelist will be considered in region and in zone traffic.

-### Feature Validation
+### Troubleshooting

-To verify this feature is functioning properly, you can complete the following steps.
+To verify this feature is functioning properly, you can complete the following steps:

 1. Confirm the `kubecost-network-costs` pods are Running.
 If these pods are not in a Running state, _kubectl describe_ them and/or view their logs for errors.
 2. Ensure `kubecost-networking` target is Up in your Prometheus Targets list.
 View any visible errors if this target is not Up.
+You can further verify data is being scrapped by the presence of the `kubecost_pod_network_egress_bytes_total` metric in Prometheus.
 3. Verify Network Costs are available in your Kubecost Allocation view.
 View your browser's Developer Console on this page for any access/permissions errors if costs are not shown.

+Common issues:

+* Failed to locate network pods -- Error message displayed when the Kubecost app is unable to locate the network pods, which we search for by a label that includes our release name.
+In particular, we depend on the label `app=<release-name>-network-costs` to locate the pods.
+If the app has a blank release name this issue may happen.

 ### Feature Limitations